-Speaking to a crowd of 185 people, Allan Swan, the President of Panasonic Energy of Northern Nevada cited the seven principles that the company follows: a contribution to society, fairness and honesty, cooperation and team spirit, effort, courtesy and humility, adaptability and gratitude.
+Speaking to a crowd of 185 people, Allan Swan, the President of Panasonic Energy of North America cited the seven principles that the company follows: a contribution to society, fairness and honesty, cooperation and team spirit, effort, courtesy and humility, adaptability and gratitude.

 “We love what we do: we are the number one battery maker for the EV [electric vehicle] market in the world, in both technology and output,” Swan said.
 “Here in Northern Nevada all we focus on is getting better and creating that winning environment for our team members and supporting the wider Northern Nevada community.”

 Swan was the speaker for the 2019 College of Engineering Distinguished Lecture Series Nov.
 20. He addressed the crowd about the “Next 100 Years” of the company.
 Swan’s biggest takeaway from his speech was that as a global technology company, their success can be traced back to the founder and the culture created by him.